ImperialCollegeLondon/The-Random-Side-A-Mixed-Model-Adventure/README.md

 After completing this exemplar, students will:

 - Understand the foundation of linear mixed-effects models (LMMs)
-- Know when and why to use mixed models over traditional regression
+- Know when and why to use mixed models over simple linear regression
 - Implement mixed models in R
 - Interpret fixed and random effects, variance components, and model fit statistics
 - Visualize and validate model